kristenflorey/markdown-notes/css.md

 # CSS

-What is a CSS rule?
+What is a CSS rule? hfjdkshfj
   - A CSS rule is a grouping of CSS properties that are applied to HTML elements

 How to link a stylesheet into an HTML page